What is a First-Lien HELOC Mortgage?

 Ever hear of the term HELOC loan or HELOC mortgage before?
 HELOC stands for home equity line of credit.
 Normally it’s known as a “second mortgage”.
 As a homeowner, you can leverage your home as collateral for another loan, giving you access to significant funds in the process.
 Because it’s often a second loan, the term and repayment schedule remain separate from your mortgage.

 Something you may not realize — a HELOC can also be written in the first lien position, so there is no second mortgage and no separate terms to worry about.

 How does a first lien HELOC work?

 A first lien HELOC is a line of credit and mortgage in one.
 They are considered open end mortgages.
 It often works by replacing your existing mortgage, taking over as first lien or first mortgage.
-But unlike a traditional mortgage, it also works as a checking account, similar to a home equity loan.
+But unlike a traditional mortgage, it also works like a checking account, similar to a home equity loan.
 Borrowers are able to apply direct deposits to the loan principal — reducing mortgage interest and home loan term.
-You can also withdraw cash (in the form of a home equity loan) for the 30 year loan duration without having to refinance.
+You can also withdraw cash (in the form of a home equity loan) for the 30-year loan duration without having to refinance.

 People choose a first lien HELOC to pay homes off sooner and build equity faster, while having the ability to draw out funds as they are needed.